Hysteroscopic Tubal Cannulation for Blocked Tubes

 In the following sections, I’ll walk you through everything you need to know about Hysteroscopic Tubal Cannulation—how it works, who is a good candidate, the risks involved, and answer some of your most common questions.

-This procedure is typically recommended when the blockage is at the end of the tube near the ovaries – this is where eggs are released during ovulation, and if there’s a blockage, sperm can’t reach the egg.
-So, by clearing this blockage, we aim to restore the function of your tubes and, in turn, increase your chances of conception.
+This procedure in Jaipur is typically recommended when the blockage is at the end of the tube near the ovaries – this is where eggs are released during ovulation, and if there’s a blockage, sperm can’t reach the egg.
+So, by clearing this blockage, we aim to restore the function of your tubes and, in turn, increase your chances of conception in Jaipur.

-Let me walk you through the process so you understand how it all happens:
+Let me walk you through the process in Jaipur so you understand how it all happens:

 If we find a blockage, we’ll gently insert the cannula through the fallopian tube to clear the blockage.
 It’s very delicate work, and I’ll make sure we don’t rush or force anything.
-I’ll take my time to ensure it’s done right.
+I’ll take my time to ensure it’s done right in Jaipur. - Post-Procedure Care:

-After the procedure, we will monitor you briefly to ensure you are doing well.
+After the procedure in Jaipur, we will monitor you briefly to ensure you are doing well.
 Most women can go home the same day, and you should be able to get back to your usual activities after a short rest.
-A follow-up appointment will be scheduled to track your healing progress.
+A follow-up appointment in Jaipur will be scheduled to track your healing progress.

 Now, I want to be very clear about who this procedure is for – I don’t want you to get any false hopes.
 This procedure is best for women with distal fallopian tube blockages, meaning blockages located at the end of the tubes near the ovaries.
 If this is your situation, then you’re a good candidate for the procedure.